robertkowalski/graylog-golang/README.md

 # graylog-golang

-## graylog-golang is a full implementation for sending messages in GELF (Graylog Extended Log Format) from Google Go (Golang) to Graylog
+## graylog-golang is a full implementation for sending messages in GELF (Graylog Extended Log Format) from Go (Golang) to Graylog

 # Example